gabagoololxd/RetroSuite/README.md

 # RetroSuite
 A platform to bring retro-gaming to the modern era.

-CrowdEMU (Web App): Website where thousands of people can share an instance of a game, every 3 seconds the most popular move is executed.
+CrowdEMU (Web App): Website where thousands of people can share an instance of a game; every 3 seconds the most popular move is executed.
 Includes video streaming. https://www.crowdemu.com

 RetroSuite EMU (Chrome App): Native desktop application.
 Play your favorite NES, SNES, Gameboy and Gameboy Advance ROMs; use your phone as your controller - or use custom keyboard mappings.
 Deploys a websockets tcp server to allow use of phone as a controller.
 - Use your iPhone as your joypad